keepkey/python-keepkey/README.rst

  1   2   3
 === === ===

-Example: your PIN is **1234** and TREZOR is displaying the following:
+Example: your PIN is **1234** and KeepKey is displaying the following:

 === === ===
  2   8   3